Convert The Following Equation To Polar Coordinates

 Polar Coordinates

 In contrast, the polar coordinate system defines a point using a distance from the origin (r) and an angle (θ) measured counterclockwise from the positive x-axis.
-A point is represented by an ordered pair (r, θ).
+Now, a point is represented by an ordered pair (r, θ).
 The distance r is known as the radial coordinate, and the angle θ is known as the angular coordinate or polar angle.
 Polar coordinates are particularly useful for describing curves and regions that exhibit radial symmetry, such as circles, spirals, and cardioids.

 The Relationship Between Cartesian and Polar Coordinates